algosup/2024-2025-project-3-quickest-path-team-6/Documents/TestPlan/testPlan.md

 **Code Testing Strategy**

-Regarding the Code Testing Strategy, we decided to test the diffrent version of the code as early as possible.
+Regarding the Code Testing Strategy, we decided to test the different versions of the code as early as possible.

-This project requires a programm running on diverse open source system.
+This project requires a programm running on diverse operating system.
 However, the development team is only using Windows computer.
 Therefore, each time they have a working prototype on their own branches, they would merge them into the dev branch for the entire team to test it on their machine.

 This would be considered as the first test.

 However, other test would be done at periodic time.
 Hopefully, the more frequently possible.
-In the worst option, these tests would be made once in a week.
+In the worst case, these tests would be done once a week.

 Our testing strategy will mainly use the [agile testing](#agile-testing) strategy, to ensure no bugs come in between two different versions of our piece of software.
 However, this would not be the only method used.
 Some [unit tests](#unit-testing) would be written to test specific part of the code and would be run automatically during a pull request on the dev branch, thanks to [GitHub Actions](#github-actions).
 Finally, the QA team will also use some [smoke testing](#smoke-testing), [system testing](#system-testing) and [compatibility testing](#compatibility-testing).
 This would ensure the product would provide the critical functionalities and is compatible on every operating system.